isi-vista/adam/docs/using_adam_tutorials/running_experiments.rst

 Running an existing experiment
 ******************************

 We're going to run a simple experiment.
-First, make sure you've defined a :code:`root.params` file as described in the README.
+First, make sure you've defined a :file:`root.params` file as described in the README.
 (We'll wait here for you to do that.)

 Next, from the repository root, do: